Sy-Zhang/MMC-PCFG/README.md

 <img align="right" width="400" height="400" src="figures/illustration.png">

 ## News
-- :trophy: Our paper win the **best long paper** award at NAACL 2021.
+- :trophy: Our paper wins the **best long paper** award at NAACL 2021.
 - :sunny: Our paper was accepted by NAACL-2021.

 ## Prerequisites